Emma Raducanu and Leylah Fernandez to meet in first all-teen US Open final since 1999 - Local News 8

 On Saturday, she’ll be playing for not only her first major title, but her first title of any kind on the WTA Tour.

+Following her match against Sakkari, Raducanu said she knew she would have to play some of her best tennis “if I wanted a chance.”

+“I think today was always going to be a very difficult match, to play against Maria Sakkari.
+She’s an unbelievable player, probably one of the best athletes out there on tour,” Raducanu said in her post-match press conference.
+“Honestly, I think I played some of my best tennis today.”

-She’s also the youngest grand slam finalist since Maria Sharapova won Wimbledon in 2004.
-Raducanu aims to become the first British woman to win a major since Virginia Wade won Wimbledon in 1977.
+Raducanu is also the youngest grand slam finalist since Maria Sharapova won Wimbledon in 2004.
+She aims to become the first British woman to win a major since Virginia Wade won Wimbledon in 1977.

 In her US Open run, Raducanu has beaten two players ranked in the top 20: 18th-ranked Sakkari and No.12 Belinda Bencic.